Last Action Hero: Theatrical

 At the time of its release, the film was billed as "the next great summer action movie" and many movie insiders predicted it would be a huge blockbuster, especially following the success of Schwarzenegger's previous film, Terminator 2: Judgment Day.
 The film premiered in Westwood, Los Angeles on June 13, 1993, and entered general release in the United States five days later.
+It introduced the 1993 Columbia Pictures logo.

 Home media

-Last Action Hero was released on VHS and LaserDisc by Columbia TriStar Home Video on August 29, 1994, and on DVD on October 7, 1997.
+Last Action Hero was released on VHS and LaserDisc on January 26, 1994, and on DVD on October 7, 1997.
 On February 3, 2009, Last Action Hero was reissued on DVD by Sony Pictures Home Entertainment in a double-feature set with the 1986 film Iron Eagle.
 It was released on the high-definition Blu-ray Disc format on January 12, 2010.
 The film double-featured with Hudson Hawk on Blu-ray and released by Umbrella Entertainment on September 4, 2019, in Australia only.
 An Ultra HD Blu-ray restored version was released on May 18, 2021, and featured a director's commentary track, deleted scenes, an alternative ending, and the original theatrical trailer, all in 4K.
 The film was re-released with Cliffhanger in a 2-Movie Collection Blu-ray pack on November 2, 2021.